 The foundation on which the decisions are taken will also vary in companies.
-Some prefer to make decisions based on a large number of explicit facts about the questions being discussed and they prefer to use those facts in a pre-agreed formal decision process.
-People from the Anglo-Saxon/Northern European business cultures such as UK, Germany, Scandinavia or USA have a tendency to prefer this approach.
+Some prefer to make decisions based on a large number of explicit facts about the questions being discussed and prefer to use those facts in a pre-agreed formal decision process.
+Those from Anglo-Saxon/Northern European business cultures such as UK, Germany, Scandinavia or USA have a tendency to prefer this approach.
 Others prefer to make decisions in a more implicit and intuitive manner.
 Building rapport and establishing strong working relationships between the parties is important.
-When it is decision time, there is a tendency to have a less formal decision making process and sometimes decisions are taken outside the formal setting.
-People from Latin/Southern European business cultures such as France, Spain, Italy and certain South American countries often lean towards this approach.
+When it is decision time, there is a tendency to have a less formal decision-making process and sometimes decisions are taken outside the formal setting.
+Those from Latin/Southern European business cultures such as France, Spain, Italy and certain South American countries often lean towards this approach.

 4. “The coalition”: This model works best when the corporate culture is bottom-up driven and when most of the members in the decision group have strong subjective views on what the company should do.
 Examples of situations where this approach can be successful are: Defining a model for sharing sales leads in a multi-local business group or defining a knowledge management practices.

-While each of the models can be extremely effective in the right circumstances they can also be almost destructive when used in the wrong context.
-For example, a major furniture producer used the “court room” model when designing its new global organizational structure and ended up with an agreed and well-documented matrix organization which brought the business to a stop due to its complexity.
+While each of the models can be extremely effective in the right circumstances, they can also be almost destructive when used in the wrong context.
+For example, a major furniture producer used the “court room” model when designing its new global organisational structure and ended up with an agreed and well-documented matrix organisation which brought the business to a stop due to its complexity.